textpattern/textpattern.github.io/themes/front-end-themes.md

 When a theme is not active, you can work on the associated assets without concern for it impacting website visitors or any other problems.

 In version 4.8, soon, a new feature is introduced.
-Under the Name column of the themes table at right of the name will be an ‘Active’.
+Under the Name column of the themes table, at right of the name, will be an ‘Active’ link.
 When the link is blue, the theme is not active.
 When the link is green, the theme is active.

 ![Active theme indicator](https://docs.textpattern.com/img/active-theme-indicator.png)

 More about using this feature and what is happening behind the scenes is presented in [Same structure; different theme](#same-structure-different-theme).

-## Assets association to themes
+### Association of assets to themes

 Under the Pages, Forms, and Styles columns of the themes table are linked numbers indicating how many assets of each type are associated to a given theme.

 ![Theme-assets-links](https://docs.textpattern.com/img/assets-columns.png)

-When you duplicate the default theme (as the next image depicts), or any other theme, the assets are duplicated as well, logically, thus why they have the same number.
+When you duplicate the default theme (as the next image depicts), or any other theme, the existing assets in the source theme are cloned as well, logically, thus why the duplicated themes have the same number.

 ![Sections and assets columns](https://docs.textpattern.com/img/sectioins-and-assets-columns.png)

-Click these links and you are taken to the respective panels with the indicated number of assets in context.
+Click any of these links and you are taken to the respective panels with the indicated number of assets in context.
 For example, clicking a ‘3’ under the Pages column for the duplicated theme lands you on the Pages panel with the associated three pages listed:

 ![Pages assets](https://docs.textpattern.com/img/pages-assets.png)